 Outside of my work at DU, I enjoy singing, watching movies, taking walks, and long, deep breaths of appreciation for life.

-Additionally, I am interested in mathematics education and how to support student learning in mathematics.
+I am interested in mathematics education and how to support student learning in mathematics.
 My primary research focus has become scholarship in teaching and learning mathematics.
+Additionally, my mathematical field of interest is algebraic and geometric topology.